asceide/lua-pam/README.md

 ## lua-pam
-A module for lua  to use PAM.
+A module for lua  to use PAM using lua5.3 for AwesomeWM configs, errors would occur otherwise.

 ## Complile
 ```shell